What is PETG Plastic?

 PETG, also known as polyethylene terephthalate glycol, is a clear copolymer and thermoplastic with excellent durability, chemical resistance, and moldability.
 It’s a more profound variation of PET (Polyethylene terephthalate) with low-molding temperatures making it easy to mold, heat-bent, vacuum-formed into various shapes.

-Low-molding temperature also makes PETG highly compatible for applications requiring deep cuts, die cuts, and precise molding.
+Low-molding temperature also makes PETG highly compatible with applications requiring deep cuts, die cuts, and precise molding.

 It also has good bonding properties with solvents or adhesives.
-The set of handy properties makes PET plastic suitable for manufacturing techniques like bending, drilling, thermoforming, die-cutting, 3D printing, routing, and other heat-forming fabricating methods.
+The handy properties make PET plastic suitable for manufacturing techniques like bending, drilling, thermoforming, die-cutting, 3D printing, routing, and other heat-forming fabricating methods.

 How is PETG Made?